ZalehaAli/Data-Analytics-Portfolio/index.md

 <!--[MS SQL](/pdf/sample_presentation.pdf)-->
 <!-- <img src="images/Capstone2 - Wish.jpg?raw=true"/> -->
 ### Scope of Work -
-The main aim of the capstone project is to exhibit the five stages of the data lifecycle through the use of two tools: SQL and MS Excel.
+The main aim of the Capstone Project 2 is to exhibit the five stages of the data lifecycle through the use of two tools: SQL and MS Excel.
 Participants, as part of the capstone project, will have to exhibit the following:
 <br>
 * Data collection from various sources
 <br>